24hourkirtan/audio-streaming-apis/pages/apis/mp3s.md

 <!-- -->
 ___
 ## GET /mp3s/key/:key
-Gets a distinct list of key values from the MP3S collection.
+Gets a distinct list of key values from the MP3s collection.
 Any key can be queried.
 A valid key would return a distinct list of the key values including nulls.
 The list is not sorted.
 An invalid key returns no results.
+This endpoint does not require authentication.

 #### Parameters
 <table id="tbl">